mcnaryj/McNary-Homework-5/README.md

 ## Mock-Up

-The below animation demonstrates the appearance and functionality of the day planner:
+The below animation demonstrates the appearance and functionality of the day planner (the mouse moving out of the screenshot is refreshing the page):
  ![A user clicks on slots on the color-coded calendar and edits the events.](./Assets/Images/05-third-party-apis-homework-demo.gif)

 ## Notes